 -- Michael Banks, CIMRS Director

-Our research projects are organized into the following research themes: (See Our Research page for more details about each theme.)
+Our research projects fall into the following themes: (See Our Research page for more details about each theme.)